-Any party (you or the LEA) who does not agree with the findings and decision in the SEA's decision has the right to bring a civil action with respect to the matter that was the subject of the due process hearing.
+Any party (you or the LEA) who does not agree with the findings and decision in the SEA's decision has the right to bring a civil action with respect to the matter that was the subject of the due process hearing (including a hearing relating to disciplinary procedures).
 The action may be brought in a district court of the United States without regard to the amount in dispute or in a State court of competent jurisdiction (a State court that has authority to hear this type of case).
 In Pennsylvania, the court of competent jurisdiction is the Commonwealth Court.